PdoyleC/Watch_Blog/README.md

 # Django Admin

 - The Django admin is a site area that you can use to create, view, update, and delete records.
-- In this area the site creator can view contacts,comments,posts.
+- In this area the site creator can view contacts, comments and posts.
 - The users that have contacted the site are visible in Django admin page, where the messages can be read.

 <details>